 For the purpose of calculating the admission average, all courses in a given term will be used.
 The non-academic assessment score (CASPer®/ Personal Statement) is weighted 40% and the academic assessment (admission average) is weighted 60%.
 The two scores (non-academic assessment and academic assessment) are added for the final admissions score.

-Students are required to complete a specific police/criminal record and vulnerable sector check prior to starting the program, before being accepted for clinical placements in many clinical facilities.
+• Must complete a specific police/criminal record check and vulnerable sector check prior to starting the program before being accepted for clinical placements in clinical facilities.

-Additional common requirements as preparation for many clinical placements include: additional health, disability and dismemberment insurance, orientation to 'Workplace Hazardous Materials Information System', signed Worker's Compensation Board Work-based Learning Consent and Agreement forms and signed confidentiality agreements.
+• Additional common requirements as preparation for clinical placements include: additional health, disability and dismemberment insurance, and signed confidentiality agreements.

 Essential Skills and Abilities Required for the Study of Physical Therapy